National Schism: Balkan Wars (1912–14)

 With the outbreak of the Balkan Wars, Constantine was immediately appointed again as commander-in-chief, and the successes of the army in the field, especially in the Second Balkan War against the Bulgarians, helped many forget his record in 1897.
 Constantine, now king, was being hailed as "laurel-crowned" and "Bulgar-slayer".
-It was however during this war that the first tension between Constantine and Venizelos surfaced, in a dispute over the army's course following the victory at Sarantaporo.
+It was, however, during this war that the first tension between Constantine and Venizelos surfaced, in a dispute over the army's course following the victory at Sarantaporo.
 Constantine wanted to march due north, towards Monastir, fearing otherwise that the Greek army could be encircled, while Venizelos was anxious that the army should turn east and capture the strategically important city and harbor of Thessaloniki.

-The anxiety of Venizelos was doubled by the fact that the Bulgarians had also set their eyes on the city, the most important in Macedonia, and were sending their own troops towards it.
-Eventually Venizelos prevailed, and the Greeks captured the city only a few hours before the arrival of the Bulgarians.
-This episode was not publicised at the time, and in the aftermath of the Wars, the two men, King and Prime Minister, both wildly popular, were seen as making up a formidable partnership at the helm of the Greek state.
+The anxiety of Venizelos was doubled by the fact that the Bulgarians had also set their eyes on Thessaloniki, the most important in Macedonia, and were sending their own troops towards it.
+Eventually, Venizelos prevailed, and the Greeks captured the city only a few hours before the arrival of the Bulgarians.
+This episode was not publicised at the time, and in the aftermath of the Wars, the two men, king and prime minister, both wildly popular, were seen as making up a formidable partnership at the helm of the Greek state.

 However, the antivenizelist opposition in the parliament gradually began rallying around the King.
 After the Second Balkan War and during the negotiations of the Treaty of Bucharest, Venizelos was heavily criticised for being too compliant against Bulgaria.
 Bulgaria finally took the lands of Western Thrace, even though it had been captured by the Greek army during the war.
 As for the port city of Kavala, the intervention of Kaiser Wilhelm II in favour of Greece was crucial for keeping it.
 Venizelos in the parliament supported that it wasn't against the Greek interests if Bulgaria secured Thrace, because Greece would gain a "stable spine".